Model#

 Matrix representation under the basis set of the input operator.
 The factor is included.

 op (Op) – The operator.
-For basis set with only one DoF, :class:str is also acceptable.
+For basis set with only one DoF, :class:

 np.ndarray

-The basis set for multi electronic state on one single site, The basis order is [dof_names[0], dof_names[1], dof_names[2], …].
+The basis set for multiple electronic states on a single site.
+The basis order is [dof_names[0], dof_names[1], dof_names[2], …].

 Return a copy of the basis set with new DoF name specified in the argument.